EVALALIGN: Supervised Fine-Tuning Multimodal LLMs with Human-Aligned Data for Evaluating Text-to-Image Models

 \subsection{Main Results}

-\mypara{Evaluation on image faithfullness.} We conducted the image faithfullness evaluation on the testing dataset, as detailed in Table~\ref{tab:main_faithfulness}.
-Our evaluation metric, \ourmethod, demonstrates close alignment with human preferences Specifically, the rankings of the top and bottom 10 models by both \ourmethod and human evaluation scores show remarkable consistency, confirming that our metric closely mirrors human evaluation.
-Importantly, most of the images from the 24 generative models were not present during training, showcasing the robust generalization capability of our evaluation method.
+\mypara{Evaluation on image faithfulness.} We evaluate image faithfulness on the testing dataset to ensure that the finetuned MLLM aligns with human judgment and generalizes to unseen data.
+As detailed in Table~\ref{tab:human alignment faithfulness}, the finetuned MLLM successfully aligns with human preferences on image faithfulness, indicating its ability of image faithfulness evaluation is close to human.
+Specifically, the rankings of the top and bottom 10 models by both \ourmethod and human evaluation scores are remarkably consistent.
+Besides, most of the images in the testing dataset, especially those from the 16 exclusive generative models, are not present during the SFT training, showcasing the robust generalization capability of our models.

-\mypara{Evaluation on text-image alignment.} The evaluation of text-image alignment on the testing dataset was conducted follow the same manner of image faithfullness evaluation.
-Table~\ref{tab:main_t2i} reveals that the rankings based on the \ourmethod metric and human evaluation metric for the 24 models are generally consistent.
-This consistency likely stems from the proximity of MLLM's pre-training tasks to the text-image alignment evaluation tasks, resulting in better performance on text-image alignment evaluation task.
+\mypara{Evaluation on text-image alignment.} The evaluation of text-image alignment on the testing dataset is similar to that of image faithfulness.
+Table~\ref{tab:human alignment faithfulness} reveals that the rankings of the 24 evaluated models by \ourmethod are generally consistent with human annotators.
+We believe that the consistency on image faithfulness and text-image alignment evaluations mainly stems from our annotated high-quality SFT dataset.
+It also proves that, with the annotated dataset and the extraordinary image-text joint understanding ability owned by MLLMs, we can easily finetune a MLLM to conduct the evaluation with low cost but close-to-human performance.

-\subsection{Ablations and Analyses of \ourmethodbold}
+\subsection{Ablations and Analyses of \ourmethod}

-\mypara{Results on different prompt categories.} SFT significantly enhances the performance of MLLMs on evaluation tasks.
-We conducted experiments comparing the LLava-Next 13B model with and without SFT.
-As shown in Table~\ref{tab:zero-shot-fidelity} and Table~\ref{tab:zero-shot-t2i}, the results demonstrate that SFT considerably improves performance across all prompt categories in both image faithfulness and text-to-image alignment, closely aligning the MLLM's predictions with human evaluations.
-Note that Table~\ref{tab:zero-shot-fidelity} shows that the baseline method without SFT performs poorly on the image faithfulness task, which suggests the necessity of SFT.
+\mypara{Results on different prompt categories.} Since MLLMs are not specifically trained to perform evaluations, they are naturally ill-suited for this task, hindering their task performances.
+Therefore, we need to annotate SFT data for this task and finetune the MLLMs accordingly.
+To verify the necessity, We conduct experiments comparing the LLava-Next 13B model with and without SFT.
+As shown in Table~\ref{tab:zero-shot-fidelity} and Table~\ref{tab:zero-shot-t2i}, the results demonstrate that SFT training considerably improves performance across all prompt categories in both image faithfulness and text-to-image alignment, closely aligning the MLLM's predictions with human evaluations.
+Note that Table~\ref{tab:zero-shot-fidelity} illustrates that the baseline method without SFT performs poorly in image faithfulness and text-image alignment evaluations, particularly in the former.